remnrem/luna-doc/docs/ref/ms.md

 luna file.edf –o out.db –s MS sig=${eeg} k=2,3,4,5
 ```

-Note, prior to to above command, we require that the EEG signals have already been average-referenced.
+Note, prior to the above command, we require that the EEG signals have already been average-referenced.

 ```
 CMD #1: MS
  options: k=2,3,4 kmers=2,4,100 sig=*
- find GPF peaks
+ find GFP peaks
  calculating GFP for sample
  extracted 15997 peaks from 90000 samples (18%)
  segmenting peaks to microstates